Energy bills to be cut ‘by up to £400’ under Sunak support plan

-Energy bills to be cut ‘by up to £400’ under Sunak cost-of-living support plan
+Energy bills to be cut ‘by up to £400’ under Sunak cost of living support plan

-Chancellor to announce measures to ease cost-of-living crisis on Thursday
+Chancellor to announce measures to ease cost of living crisis on Thursday

-Hundreds of pounds will be cut from energy bills under measures expected to be announced by Rishi Sunak to ease the cost-of-living crisis.
+Hundreds of pounds will be cut from energy bills under measures expected to be announced by Rishi Sunak to ease the cost of living crisis.

 The chancellor is to ditch the previously announced £200 loan on energy bills and replace it with a grant that will not have to be paid back, with the discount possibly increasing to as much as £400, according to reports.